Hiton14/humbleflow-quotes/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+# HumbleFlow Quotes App

-This project is built with:
+This project is a quote request application for HumbleFlow.

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

 ## How can I deploy this project?